jthiadi/eecsync/README.md

 # eecsync

-**eecsync** is an AI-powered platform designed to streamline the academic journey of EECS (Electrical Engineering and Computer Science) students.
+**eecsync** is an AI-powered platform designed to assist the academic journey of EECS (Electrical Engineering and Computer Science) students.
 Whether it’s selecting the right courses or finding part-time academic roles, eecsync keeps everything in sync — all in one place.

 ---